gazebosim/gz-gui/tutorials/02_commandline.md

 ## Overview

-If you have Gazebo Tools installed, you can use the `ign gui` command line tool:
+If you have Gazebo Tools installed, you can use the `gz gui` command line tool:

-`ign gui -h`
+`gz gui -h`

     Gazebo GUI tool.

-      ign gui [options]
+      gz gui [options]

     Options: